 sudo crontab -e

 And then add the following lines:

 0 0 1 * * /usr/bin/certbot renew & > /dev/null

-In this example certificate will be regenerated every first day of the month.
+In this example, a certificate will be regenerated every first day of the month.
 But you can configure any timing you want.

 That’s all!
-Now you know 3 different ways how to generate Free SSL certificate for your website!
+Now you know 3 different ways how to generate a free SSL certificate for your website!